-ABOUT AML: There is an increasing unmet need in AML due to growing incidence, lack of new treatment options and an aging population.
+About Acute Myeloid Leukemia (AML): There is an increasing unmet need in AML due to growing incidence, lac of new treatment options and an aging population.
 It is estimated that >70% of these patients have a poor outcome.
-Of the estimated 19,520 new patients in the US, only approximately 45% of these patients receive a hematopoetic stem cell transplant (SCT).
+Of the estimated 19,520 new patients in the US, only approximately 45% of these patients receive a hematopoietic stem cell transplant (SCT).
 While transplant offers benefit, more than half of these patients will have a relapse of their leukemia.
 For high risk patients, the one year mortality rate is 90%.
 There are no new treatment options available for patients with relapsed AML following SCT treatment or that had been transplant ineligible.

-ABOUT AIM ACT: AIMTM adoptive cellular therapy (AIM ACT) is a mutli-tumor associated antigen T cell product.
-PBMCs from a donor or the patient are used to enrich and expand tumor specific CD8+ T cells using NexImmune’s proprietary AIM system.
-The AIM ACT cell therapy products are expected to enter clinical trials in 2019.
+About AIM™ nanoparticle (ex vivo): ): AIM™ nanoparticle (ex vivo) is a multi-tumor associated antigen T cell product.
+PBMCs from a donor or the patient are used to enrich and expand tumor specific CD8+ T cells using NexImmune’s proprietary AIM™ technology.

 About AIM™ nanoparticle (direct injection): AIM™ nanoparticle (direct injection) is a PLGA-PEG based nanoparticle decorated with HLA presenting disease-relevant antigens and humanized stimulatory ligands.
 To enhance engagement with targeted T cell subtypes, AIM™ nanoparticles can be designed to increase trafficking to lymph nodes.
 AIM™ nanoparticle (direct injection) is an ideal application for rapid loading and delivery of known tumor associated antigens of choice or neoantigens corresponding to individual patients.